Child Support / Child Custody Modification

 Usually, a reduction or increase in child support will be retroactive to the date that the Petition for Modification is filed.

 Therefore, it is important to get the clock started and lock the date in – if there is a change in circumstances be sure to hire a modification attorney and get a child support modification filed sooner rather than later.

 Florida child support modification, child custody plans and alimony are interrelated, and none of them are set in stone.
 A change to child support or parenting time can quickly affect the existing arrangements for child custody or alimony.

-Come to the Kramer Law Firm to discuss your options with an experienced family law attorney.
+Come to the New Future Divorce & Family Law Firm to discuss your options with an experienced family law attorney.

 $location_name = ”;

 $start_rating = 4; //start rating should be less than or equal to end rating

 $curl_url = ‘http://www.reputation.thunderheadmarketing.com/index.php/client/get_reviews_curl/’;